 Mr. Laurence had a soft spot for Beth, the youngest March sister, as she reminded him of his late daughter.
 He asked Beth to play his piano and eventually gifted it to the family so she could play whenever she wanted.
 Jo and Laurie became close friends while Amy grew fond of him.
 Meg married John and Aunt March decided to take Amy to Europe instead of Jo.
 Laurie proposed to Jo but was rejected and friend-zoned because free-spirited Jo was focused on pursuing her passion for writing rather than marriage.

 While Marmee was out volunteering, only Beth checked on their poor neighbors.
 Sadly, the family had a highly contagious fever and Beth contracted it during her visit.
 A few days later, she began showing symptoms and has been very sickly ever since.

 The girls remember a Christmas, when their father came home after long time, Beth was still fighting with her fever.

-Aunt March fell ill and it was time for Amy to return from Europe.
-Amy and Laurie finally confessed their feelings for each other and got married.
-Jo, on the other hand found some new motivation for writing… She started regretting turning down Laurie’s proposal earlier.
-Unaware of the current circumstances she left a letter for Laurie (whom she used to call Teddy, very lovingly) to get back with him.
+Back at home, Beth became feverish.
+During her last few days with Jo, she urged Jo to continue writing since Professor Bhaer’s harsh comments had caused Jo to quit writing.
+Aunt March fell ill and Amy returned from Europe.
+Amy and Laurie finally confessed their love for each other and got married.
+Meanwhile, Jo found new motivation for writing but also regretted turning down Laurie’s proposal earlier.
+Unaware of the current circumstances, she left a letter for Teddy (whom she used to call Laurie affectionately) asking him to get back together with her.

-My Thoughts on the movie
+My Thoughts on the movie Little Women